Partial Quotients Division - A Guide to the New Long Division For Parents and Learners

 The answer to 620 divided by 14 is 20 + 20 + 4 = 44 remainder 4.
 Each child gets 44 pieces of candy and they fight over the remaining 4.

 The Komodo level ‘Dividing Big Numbers’ teaches division using partial quotients.
-See part of the guidance video above.
+The guidance video above is taken from this level.

 That's all there is to this new way of dividing.
 You've almost certainly used it already!